FuturoDEV-Eco/M3P-BackEnd-Squad3/README.md

 npx sequelize db:seed:all
 ```

-7. Ensure your database is running and move to the /src folder before running the system:
+7. Ensure your database is running and when on `/src` folder run the following:

    ```bash
    cd /src